-The university's current Title IX Coordinator is:
+The University's current Title IX Coordinator:

-Ms. Christine R. Guzman, Title IX Coordinator Azusa Pacific University 901 East Alosta Avenue Azusa, CA 91702-7000 (626) 815-2065 crguzman@apu.edu
+Candice R. Williams, PhD, Interim Title IX Coordinator Azusa Pacific University 901 East Alosta Avenue Azusa, CA 91702-7000 (626) 815-2078 crwilliams@apu.edu

 This contact information is to be disseminated to the broad community required to be given notice by the Title IX regulations.
 For information concerning the Title IX Deputy Coordinators, please refer to the university's Title IX website for a list of the University's current Title IX Committee.